lkula/elf02-WP-Responsive-Images---WordPress-Plugin/readme.md

 Responsive image solution using picturefill.js v2 by [Scott Jehl][1].
 Original idea by [Tim Evko][2].

+## New version 1.3.1
+* Full size image fallback now is an option.

 ## New version 1.3.0
 * Simplified srcset syntax.
 * Automatically added 2x image sizes.